LilianaRestrepoTorres/LilianaRestrepoTorres/README.md

 <h3 align="left">My projects:</h3>

 - [Studio Ghibli Tracker](https://github.com/C10-Ghibli-s/FE-Studio-Ghibli-Tracker) Web application that gets from our own api a list of films produced by Studio Ghibli, and allows the user register a personal rating.
 The app keeps track of the interactions.

+  The biggest challenge was to build it **from scratch without a boilerplate** using **React.js** and the needed packages.

 - [Ghibli BackOffice](https://github.com/C10-Ghibli-s/FE-Backoffice) Web application to manage the information to be displayed to the user.

+  I would like to highlight I learned **Next.js and Typescript** in a short period of time.

 - [Shopping List App](https://github.com/LilianaRestrepoTorres/shoppinglist) Applying main concepts of React: functional components and state hooks.

-- FullStack Deliveries App ([Frontend](https://github.com/LilianaRestrepoTorres/FE-delivery-app) and [Backend](https://github.com/LilianaRestrepoTorres/BE-delivery-app))
+- FullStack Deliveries App ( [Frontend](https://github.com/LilianaRestrepoTorres/FE-delivery-app) and [Backend](https://github.com/LilianaRestrepoTorres/BE-delivery-app) )

+  I liked the most was learning **Firebase to persist data** and create my own **API using Node.js**.

 <br />
 <h3 align="left">Languages and Tools:</h3>
 <p align="center">